brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

     end

-We see here that each instance of a `my-link` or `my-empty` has a member named `length` that can be accessed with `.`, and then called like a function.
+We see here that each instance of a `my-link` or `my-empty` has a member named `length` that can be accessed with `.`, and then called as a function.
 Also note that `data`, like `fun`, can have `where:` blocks for defining tests that go along with the data definition.